 Migrating hosting provider

 My blog and other content was hosted on Online.net.
-Instead of relying too much on Google, I also have all my emails synced to a secondary mail provider as a backup measure.
-I recently changed hosting providers due to an offer change and a big price increase with respect to my needs.
+Instead of relying too much on Google, I also had all my emails synced to a secondary mail provider as a backup.
+I recently changed hosting providers due to a pricing change and a significant increase that no longer matched my needs.

 Original setup

-I had a setup with my domain, this very website and emails backup / mirror hosted on Scaleway.
+I had a setup with my domain, this very website, and email backup / mirroring hosted on Scaleway.

-A VPS cron task syncs daily emails from Google to Scaleway via the great Imapsync:
+A VPS cron task would sync daily emails from Google to Scaleway using the great Imapsync:

 docker run --rm gilleslamiral/imapsync imapsync \